uenoB/minissg/packages/vite-plugin-minissg/README.md

 The `Module` type is the type of modules expected by Minissg.
 Intuitively:

-1. A module may have `entries` function that returns another module.
+1. A module may have `main` function that returns another module.
    This allows the module to delegate file generation to another module.
 2. A module may also have `default` value that gives Minissg the